Oren-Fanok/Acquire-and-Analyze-Data-Engineering-Project/README.md

 The first analysis determines the most popular words and groups by political party.
 These cells produce a bar chart visualization of the most popular words and another bar chart for most popular organizations.

-# Analysis 2: Text Patters by Party
+# Analysis 2: Text Patterns by Party

 The second analysis performed is an analysis of text patterns in each group of text (see my text patterns repository for specifics).